National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/governance.md

 Critical considerations for establishing a data-sharing governance framework include:

 * Developing a data-sharing strategy (i.e., deciding what data will be shared and whether sharing will be bilateral or multilateral, whether the data will be centralized or distributed /decentralized),
-* Understanding the legal, regulatory, and organizational compliance requirements and establishing the data sharing agreements (i.e. identifying potential restrictions on data sharing and use due to laws, regulations, or ancillary agreements, and understanding party's legitimate interests)
+* Understanding the legal, regulatory, and organizational compliance requirements and establishing the data sharing agreements (i.e., identifying potential restrictions on data sharing and use due to laws, regulations, or ancillary agreements, and understanding party's legitimate interests)
-* Selecting the technical environment where sharing will occur (i.e. selecting the technical infrastructure and the security measures to be implemented to protect data integrity, assessing risks and managing data access)
+* Selecting the technical environment where sharing will occur (i.e., selecting the technical infrastructure and the security measures to be implemented to protect data integrity, assessing risks and managing data access)
-* Preparing the data for sharing, retention and disposition (i.e. optimizing data usability, selecting data processing methods and adopting FAIR principles)
+* Preparing the data for sharing, retention and disposition (i.e., optimizing data usability, selecting data processing methods and adopting FAIR principles)
-* Monitoring data sharing (i.e. establishing a monitoring and reporting plan, enforcing policies and procedures, and resolving disputes)
+* Monitoring data sharing (i.e., establishing a monitoring and reporting plan, enforcing policies and procedures, and resolving disputes)

 [The Data Partnership and Governance Workstream](https://covid.cd2h.org/N3C_governance) established by the N3C PIs with participation from NCATS and the scientific and ethics community is responsible for (1) establishing and refining the principles, policies, and procedures to support N3C, (2) determining the roles and functions to support the governance strategy, and (3) making recommendations to NIH for their implementation.
 The workstream convenes representatives of contributing organizations, researchers, and institutions that support them, NCATS, ethicists, and anyone interested in advancing N3C.